jundalisay/superb/content/en/research/kepler/harmony/book-1/part-42..md

-XLII Proposition
+---
+heading: Part 42
+title: "Measurements"
+description: "My Mysterium Cosmographicum explained the order of the 5 solids in the world"
+image: /covers/harmony.jpg
+weight: 6
+author: Johannes Kepler
+icon: /icons/kepler.png
+---

-The sides of the Pentagon and the Star Pentagon, or the chord sub­ tended by two fifths of the Circle,'*’® have a Geometrical description through their angles, and are knowable, separately in the eighth degree;
+The sides of the Pentagon and the Star Pentagon, or the chord subtended by two fifths of the Circle,'*’® have a Geometrical description through their angles, and are knowable, separately in the eighth degree;
 combined, in the sixth and in the fourth degree of knowledge.

 Description independently of the circle proceeds thus: if the proposed (futurum) side is given in length, we shall divide it in proportional section by Euclid II.
 11 or VI.
-30,^^'^ and to it we shall join the greater part formed by the section: and having drawn two sides (crura) each equal to this composite line; and making the proposed line the Base, we shall construct the interior triangle of the Pentagon.^^^ Now, since the composite side (crus) comprises the whole proposed line and the greater part found hy dividing it in the divine section; the composite line will also be divided in this way [i£. in proportional section], and its greater part will be the proposed side, so that the base angle of this Triangle will be twice the angle at the vertex, as above for the Decagon^^"^: and on the two said equal sides (crura) of the triangle, serving as bases, we shall add two triangles
+30,^^'^ and to it we shall join the greater part formed by the section: and having drawn two sides (crura) each equal to this composite line; and making the proposed line the Base, we shall construct the interior triangle of the Pentagon.

+Now, since the composite side (crus) comprises the whole proposed line and the greater part found hy dividing it in the divine section; the composite line will also be divided in this way [i£. in proportional section], and its greater part will be the proposed side, so that the base angle of this Triangle will be twice the angle at the vertex, as above for the Decagon^^"^: and on the two said equal sides (crura) of the triangle, serving as bases, we shall add two triangles